CyrusJia/watsonwork-dialogue-response/README.md

 Go to [Watson Workspace](https://workspace.ibm.com) and create a space named **Examples**, then open the **Apps** tab for that space and add the app to it.

-In the **Examples** space, type any message you want.
-The app should reply with "*Hello!
-I just received my first event!*" Any subsequent message you type should be faced with the response: "*I have already received my first event!*"
+In the **Examples** space, type any message you want relevant to a defined intent or trigger in Watson Conversation.
+The app should then reply with the response you specified in Watson Conversation Dialogue.

+If you imported **watson.json** earlier, write something related to wanting to receive cat facts.
+The bot should reply with a cat fact of the day.

 ## Project layout